earowang/hts/cran-comments.md

 ## Reverse dependencies

-I have run R CMD check on the 3 downstream dependencies.
-All packages that I could install passed the checks.
+We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages